-- changes in stock market analyst recommendations or earnings estimates regarding our common stock or other comparable REITs; - actual or anticipated fluctuations in our revenue stream or future prospects; - strategic actions taken by us or our competitors, such as acquisitions; - our failure to close pending acquisitions; - our failure to achieve the perceived benefits of our acquisitions, including financial results, as rapidly as or to the extent anticipated by financial or industry analysts; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business and operations or the gaming industry; - changes in tax or accounting standards, policies, guidance, interpretations or principles; - adverse conditions in the financial markets or general U.S. or international economic conditions, including those resulting from war, incidents of terrorism and responses to such events; and - sales of our common stock by former Pinnacle shareholders, members of our management team or other significant shareholders.
+- changes in stock market analyst recommendations or earnings estimates regarding our common stock or other comparable REITs; - actual or anticipated fluctuations in our revenue stream or future prospects; - strategic actions taken by us or our competitors, such as acquisitions; - our failure to achieve the perceived benefits of the Pinnacle Acquisition, including financial results, as rapidly as or to the extent anticipated by financial or industry analysts; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business and operations or the gaming industry; - changes in tax or accounting standards, policies, guidance, interpretations or principles; - adverse conditions in the financial markets or general U.S. or international economic conditions, including those resulting from war, incidents of terrorism and responses to such events; and - · sales of our common stock by Pinnacle shareholders, members of our management team or other significant shareholders.